brer-rabbit/thereman/README.md

 # Build

-The kit contains a PCB with the dual 555 timer (a 556), the LDRs, eye LEDs, and some passive components on the front.
+The kit contains a PCB with the dual 555 timer (a 556), the LDRs, eye LEDs, and some passive components on the front, pre-soldered (lead free).
 The back requires soldering a couple components.
-I'm assuming you're using regular solder wire.
+I'm assuming you're using regular solder wire (if you're using liquid solder I assume you know what you're doing).

 ![Components shown with front and back of Thereman](build/components.jpg)